Codependency

 #6-Low self-esteem.

-It will surprise no one that a low self-esteem contributes frequently to the turbulent relationships of the codependent person.
+It will surprise no one that low self-esteem frequently contributes to the turbulent relationships of the codependent person.

-Because of this, they rise into their adulthood carrying the burden of low self-esteem and a feeling of worthlessness that often pervades into other facets of their personalities.
-The more abuse they suffer over a lifetime, they more they believe they deserve this abuse.
-It’s a never-ending cycle of self-defeat and hopelessness that takes time (and a lot of therapy) to overcome.
+Because of this, they rise into adulthood with low self-esteem and a feeling of worthlessness that often pervades other facets of their personalities.
+The more abuse they suffer over a lifetime, the more they believe they deserve this abuse.
+It’s a never-ending cycle of self-defeating and hopelessness that takes time (and much time to overcome.

 #7- A sense of guilt.

-As the majority of codependents are desperate people-pleasers, they are often motivated by a sense of guilt to stay in a relationship they would be better off exiting.
-Because they are so desperate for love and affection, they work exceedingly hard to avoid conflict, doing everything they can to keep those around them happy and comfortable — no matter the personal cost.
+The majority of codependents are desperate people-pleasers, often motivated by a sense of guilt to stay in a relationship they would be better off exiting.
+Because they are so desperate for love and affection, they work exceedingly hard to avoid conflict, doing everything they can to keep those around them happy and comfortable—no matter the personal cost.

 On the rare occasion that they do try to leave, the codependent person experiences an overwhelming attack of guilt, falling into the shadow of misplaced responsibility and taking on and internalizing the errors of those around them (thus nobly eliminating the suffering of those they love, but not their own).

-Even when they see that they aren’t the root cause of the problem, they still worry that others will blame them; taking on the shame and the guilt before someone can cast it on to them.
-The codependent person lives in constant fear of judgement, scolding or just plain shame so they live their life at the behest of other, avoiding the guilt that was never theirs in the first place.
+Even when they see that they aren’t the root cause of the problem, they still worry that others will blame them.
+They take on the shame and guilt before someone can cast it on them.
+The codependent person lives in constant fear of judgment, scolding, or just plain shame, so they live their lives at the behest of others, avoiding the guilt that was never theirs in the first place.

 #8- Feeling ashamed.

 Growing up in a dysfunctional family teaches you to keep the darkest secrets of the people around you in a way that causes you to internalize that shame.
-For those of us who grew up in the midst of emotional chaos, keeping secrets was a matter of survival, and that guilt and that shame is something that never goes away, no matter how old you get or how far you might run.
+For those of us who grew up in the midst of emotional chaos, keeping secrets was a matter of survival, and that guilt and that shame never go away, no matter how old you get or how far you might run.

 How to Address Codependency

-The Next Step is the second of two support groups at the present time that are part of Women Empowering Women.
-Our CoDA group meets on Monday Nights, link to the zoom meeting is on our website at codawew.org.
-Take the first step with CODA, work the program and find a sponsor.
+The Next Step is the second of two support groups currently part of Women Empowering Women.
+Our CoDA group link to the Zoom meeting is on our website at codawew.org.
+Take the first step with CODA, work the program, and find a sponsor.

-Then this next part is key, because codependency is such a long-standing and deep-rooted issue, it often takes the help of a mental health professional in order to overcome.
-These professionals can help us to safely explore the childhood issues we have related to our view of relationships and also help us to identify the self-defeating patterns that keep us chained to relationships that no longer serve us or the journey we’re making.
+This next part is key because codependency is such a long-standing and deep-rooted issue that it often takes the help of a mental health professional to overcome.
+These professionals can help us safely explore the childhood issues related to our view of relationships and also help us identify self-defeating patterns that keep us chained to relationships that no longer serve us or the journey we’re making.

 How to Avoid Codependent Relationships

 While undoing the intricate knots of our codependent hang-ups might be a process that takes time and a medical professional, steering clear of these unhealthy relationship patterns is not.
-You can avoid falling into the trap of a C.D. relationship by knowing the signs ahead of time and reaffirming your ideals and sense of self around these 5 ideas:
+You can avoid falling into the trap of a codependent relationship by knowing the signs ahead of time and reaffirming your ideals and sense of self around these five ideas:

 #1-Settle for nothing less than what you want *and* what you deserve.

-Even in that honey-moon phase or that exciting period after making a new friend, don’t overlook or minimize comments or behaviors that put you on edge or make you feel “less than”.
-Demeaning or disrespectful behaviors are a warning sign at any stage in a relationship, and they’re a warning sign that means STEER CLEAR.
-Healthy relationships are ones in which we are valued for who we are — at all times.
+Even in that honeymoon phase or that exciting period after making a new friend, don’t overlook or minimize comments or behaviors that put you on edge or make you feel “less than.”
+Demeaning or disrespectful behaviors are a warning sign at any stage in a relationship, and it's a clear indication to steer clear.
+Healthy relationships are ones in which we are valued for who we are, at all times.
 So, if you’re feeling disrespected or dismissed, walk away before you get in too deep.

 #2-Refuse to give yourself away.

-If you’re someone who leans toward “people pleasing” then it’s important to remain conscious at all times of your tendency to overcompensate.
-Don’t work harder than you should have to to impress someone and don’t give yourself away in exchange for being liked or loved.
+If you lean toward " people-pleasing,” it’s important to remain conscious at all times of your tendency to overcompensate.
+Don’t work harder than you should have to impress someone, and don’t give yourself away in exchange for being liked or loved.
 If someone loves you, they will love you regardless of who you are or how you are.
 Refuse to give yourself away and refuse to settle for less than you deserve.

-Before starting any new relationship — be it friendship or romance — it’s important to know what your responsibilities are and what their responsibilities are going in.
-Be as clear as possible about your boundaries and encourage them to be clear about theirs as well.
+Before starting any new relationship — be it friendship or romance — it’s essential to know your responsibilities and their responsibilities.
+Be as straightforward as possible about your boundaries, and encourage them to be clear about theirs.
 You don’t owe anyone any piece of your private self.
 Draw the boundary lines and stick to them from the first jump.

 #4-Value your body and your spirit.

-We live in a culture where sexual contact often seems like a recreational pastime, but it’s important to remember that our bodies are our own and are not owed (in any piece) to the people in our lives.
-Our bodies are not only our responsibilities, they are a critical piece of our personal boundary lines.
-Treat your body as an extension of your soul, and love them both, and you’ll find that you can access a deep-rooted power in yourself that you didn't’ even know existed.
+We live in a culture where sexual contact often seems like a recreational pastime, but it’s important to remember that our bodies are our own and are not owed (in any way) to the people in our lives.
+Our bodies are not only our responsibilities but also critical components of our boundaries.
+Treat your body as an extension of your soul, and love them both, and you’ll find that you can access a deep-rooted power in yourself that you didn’t even know existed.

 #5-Accept and live within your limitations.

-While we like to live our lives as though we have no limits, that just isn’t the case.
-In order to avoid the trap of codependency, it’s important to accept and live within our limitations.
-By doing this, we can avoid relationships that constantly push us to the edge and start living a life that is authentically our own and filled with peace, light and joy.
-The secret to life isn’t our romantic relationships or even our friendships — it’s learning to live within the lines that truly define you.
+While we like to live our lives as though we have no limits, that isn’t the case.
+To avoid the trap of codependency, it’s essential to accept and live within our limitations.
+By doing this, we can prevent relationships that constantly push us to the edge and start living a life that is authentically our own and filled with peace, light, and joy.
+The secret to life isn’t our romantic relationships or friendships — it’s learning to live within the lines that define you.

 In Closing...

 Codependency is a complex set of behaviors and beliefs that can make it hard to escape damaging and toxic relationships.
-Those who are codependent often cling to toxic and dangerous partners because of a long rap-sheet of childhood traumas that keeps them stuck, scared and internalizing the abhorrent behaviors of the people around them — making it impossible to simply “walk away”.
+Those who are codependent often cling to unhealthy and dangerous people because of a long rap sheet of childhood traumas that keeps them stuck, scared, and internalizing the abhorrent behaviors of the people around them — making it impossible to simply “walk away.”

 Everyone has a past and everyone has been hurt.
 The real trick to life is learning how to overcome that hurt in order to create the existence you’ve always deserved.